 Gabbart & Woods Structural Engineers is a team of lead professionals who have partnered around the principles of service, creativity, and collaboration.
-Gabbart and Woods was founded in 1995 and since that time has been providing structural engineering consulting services to Northern Nevada, Truckee, the Tahoe Basin, Mammoth Lakes and the Eastern Sierra, the Sierra Foothills of California, the San Francisco Bay Area, the Los Angeles area, and beyond.
-We have three studio locations, located in Reno, Tahoe and Truckee with a total design team size of five structural engineers, three civil engineers, and three technical support personnel with credentials of their own including BS/Arch and PhD.
+Gabbart and Woods was founded in 1995 and since that time has been providing structural engineering consulting services to Northern Nevada, Truckee and the Tahoe Basin, Mammoth Lakes and the Eastern Sierra, the Sierra Foothills of California, the San Francisco Bay Area, Greater Los Angeles, and beyond.
+To cut down on commuting, we have three interconnected studio locations, located in Reno, Tahoe, and Truckee with a total design team size of five structural engineers, three civil engineers, and three technical support personnel with credentials of their own, including BS/Arch and PhD.

-Our practice is noted by its broad range as well as its collaborative spirit.
+Our practice is noted by its broad scope as well as its collaborative spirit.
 Our collective experience ranges from highly detailed low rise architecture to twenty story buildings and bridges.
-It encompasses sports arenas, schools, churches, civic art installations, mixed-use developments, hospitals, post-tensioned podium structures, commercial offices, resort lodges, large industrial complexes and notable residences.
+It encompasses sports arenas, schools, churches, civic art installations, multi-family and mixed-use developments, hospitals, post-tensioned podium structures, commercial offices, resort lodges, large industrial complexes, and notable residences.
 We draw upon the nature and applications of steel, concrete, timber, masonry, glass and aluminum, as well as cross-laminated timber and other innovative materials and composites.